jerzy-jarczynski/jerzy-jarczynski/README.md

 # Hello, I'm [Your Name]! 👋

-I'm a passionate [Your Role] from [Your Location] with a love for [Your Interests/Hobbies].
+I'm a passionate Junior Fullstack Developer from 🇵🇱Poznań with a love for Chess, Rubic Cube, Music && Coffee.
 Here, you'll find a glimpse of my work, projects, and more.
-Feel free to explore and connect with me.
+Feel free to explore and [Connect with Me](https://www.linkedin.com/in/jerzy-jarczynski/).

 ## About Me